udayakumar-s/ej2-angular-docs/ej2-angular/appbar/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started with Angular Appbar component
+# Getting started with Angular AppBar component

 This section explains how to create a simple AppBar, and demonstrate the basic usage of the AppBar module in an Angular environment.